 Due to the elevation (at nearly 9000 ft) the seminary has a somewhat unique schedule (June – December) compared to most traditional seminaries.
 The summer semesters are comprised of one or two week condensed courses focusing on theology, church history, and pastoral duties, while the fall term concentrates on the Biblical languages and exegesis.

 Because of our cool summers, Sangre de Cristo is able to attract some outstanding visiting professors who combine teaching with family vacations to teach our condensed courses.
 Our permanent faculty teaches the Biblical languages and exegetical courses during the fall, which follows a traditional semester structure.

 Emphasis in Biblical Languages

 Here at SDCS we foster teacher-student interaction.
 We think it is essential for students to have the ability to dialogue with their professors and fellow students.
 This is such an integral part of the learning process.
 Thus we keep our classroom sizes small.
 At maximum, we will have 12 students in a given class.
-We believe this allows students the ability to feel connected to the learning process as a whole.
-They know that they are not just another face the professor is speaking to, instead, they are a person who’s skills are to be nurtured.
+This allows students the ability to feel connected to the learning process as a whole.
+They know that they are not just another face in a classroom; instead, they are a person who’s skills are to be nurtured.

 “A seminary is a church institution in which a community of learners endeavor more effectively to understand and minister the gospel of the Scriptures in this sinful world.” – Dwight Zeller, Founder of Sangre de Cristo Seminary